Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Appendix 1: Critical point theory for non-smooth functions and subdifferentials

-An obvious application of Mayer-Vietoris implies \begin{proposition} If $c$ is a {\it strong critical value}, then $f^{-1}(c)$ contains a strong critical point. \end{proposition} Clearly a strong critical point is a strict critical point, but the converse need not be true.
+\end{proof} Clearly a strong critical point is a strict critical point, but the converse need not be true.
 Note that the notion of strong critical point is not purely local.
-However the converse holds if either the critical point si isolated, or the critical point is a local minimum (or a local maximum).
+However the converse holds if either the critical point is isolated, or the critical point is a strict local minimum (or a strict local maximum), that is there is neighborhood $U$ of $K_c$ the set of critical points at level $c$, such that for all $y\in U\setminus K_c$ we have $f(y)>f(x)$ (note that this does not imply that the critical point is isolated)

+We now prove that for a smooth function, the various differentials coincide. \begin{Cor} For a smooth (i.e. $C^{\infty}$) function $f$ and any $x_0\in M$, we have